This post may contain affiliate links. Please read our disclosure policy.

 - My favorite: place pure maple syrup in a squeeze bottle, and swirl some on top while the first side is cooking

-How to make gluten free buttermilk pancakes
+Gluten free buttermilk pancakes variation

 - 1 1/4 cups (175 g) basic gum-free gluten free flour blend, or Nicole's Best multipurpose gluten free flour